 Payment processing isn’t just about swiping.
-Here are some more tools to consider that help you offer payment flexibility to your patients:
+Here are some other tools that help you offer payment flexibility to your patients:

-- Hardware & POS: Whether you want something sturdy for your countertop, or a sleek tablet mobile processing option, consider what will help your front and back office become the most effective.
+- Hardware & POS: Whether you want something sturdy for your countertop or a sleek tablet mobile processing option, consider what will best equip your front and back office.

 - Virtual Terminal: Every medical or wellness office should be ready to take a payment over the phone.
 A virtual terminal securely stores and processes your patient’s payment data.
 Keeping this information off of your own system and secured in a virtual terminal is not only best practice, it reduces your PCI scope (and fraud liability) in the process.

 - Invoicing & Recurring Billing: Moving to electronic invoicing could save your office both money and time, not to mention give your patients more options in paying you.
 Recurring invoices can help automate for repeat services or agreements that are common in wellness centers.